Configuring AWS DataSync transfers with Amazon FSx for NetApp ONTAP - AWS DataSync

 SMB

-Configure an SMB version, user name, password, and Active Directory domain name (if needed) to access the SVM.
+Configure an SMB version, user, password, and Active Directory domain name (if needed) to access the SVM.

 • (Optional) Expand Additional settings and choose an SMB version for DataSync to use when accessing your SVM.

 By default, DataSync automatically chooses a version based on negotiation with the SMB file server.
-For more information, see Supported protocols.
+For more information, see Using the SMB protocol.

-• For User, enter a user name that can mount the location and access the files, folders, and metadata that you need in the SVM.
+• For User, enter a user name that can mount and access the files, folders, and metadata that you want to transfer in the SVM.

-• For Password, enter the password of the user that you specified who can access the SVM.
+• For Password, enter the password of the user that you specified that can access the SVM.

 • (Optional) For Active Directory domain name, enter the fully qualified domain name (FQDN) of the Active Directory that your SVM belongs to.